ibexa/documentation-user/docs/getting_started/discover_ui.md

 ## Dashboard

 The first screen that you see after logging in is **Dashboard**.
-It is default dashboard and contains blocks:
+It is default dashboard and contains following blocks:

 - **Recent activity** - a list of last activities (maximum 10), including timestamp, user data and activity type.
 Available filters are: User(s), Activity type (create, update, publish, delete, hide , show) and Activity area (product, content).